tomdale/ember-cli-deploy-elastic-beanstalk/README.md

 ## A Note on AWS Permissions

-This plugin relies on the official AWS SDK to perform uploads to S3.
+This plugin uses the official AWS SDK to perform uploads to S3.
 As such, it will inherit any credentials you have saved by running `aws configure` via the [AWS CLI][aws-cli].
+For environments where it is not feasible to use  `aws configure` (e.g. your CI environment like Travis), you can additionally specify an `accessKeyId` and `secretAccessKey` as a configuration option for this ember-cli-deploy plugin in the `deploy.js` file.

 [aws-cli]: https://aws.amazon.com/cli/